wp-statistics/wp-statistics/readme.txt

 * Have you tried using the default WordPress theme?
 * Have you double checked the plugin settings?
 * Do you have all the required PHP extensions installed?
+* Are you getting a blank or incomplete page displayed in your browser?
+Did you view the source for the page and check for any fatal errors?
+* Have you checked your PHP and web server error logs?

 Still not having any luck?
 Open a new thread on one of the support forums and we'll respond as soon as possible.